-Guarana supplements are mainly found in specialized health stores.
-In addition, guarana supplements can be purchased online.
+Guarana supplements can be found in specialized health stores and online.
 Each brand may come with different concentrations, so read labels carefully.
-They are overwhelmingly more common in caplet form and made from powdered guarana seeds.
+They are overwhelmingly more common in tablet form, made from powdered guarana seeds.
 Consumers should exercise caution when purchasing a supplement, as not all manufacturers follow proper practices.

 GUARANA SUPPLEMENTS ARE MAINLY FOUND IN SPECIALIZED HEALTH STORES AND ONLINE RETAILERS.

 - Soil Medium (loam)

 - Soil pH 5.6 – 6.0 (Moderately acidic)

 - Plant spacing average 5 m (16.4 ft)

 - Propagation techniques Cuttings

 Guarana cultivation still takes place predominantly in the tropical region of the Amazon jungle.
 In order to cultivate guarana in a home garden, similar humid conditions and constantly hot temperatures are necessary.

 The guarana tree prefers an average temperature of 70°F (21°C), though it can tolerate lows as sharp as 54°F (12°C), provided they are sporadic and short-lasting.